davidbuch/ballet_article/README.md

-# Bayesian Density Based Clustering
+# Analysis Code for the Bayesian Level-Set (BaLlet) Clustering Article

-This folder contains R scripts necessary to reproduce all results featured in the Bayesian Density Based Clustering article by David Buch, Miheer Dewaskar, and David Dunson.
+This folder contains R scripts necessary to reproduce all results featured in the Bayesian Level-Set Clustering article by David Buch, Miheer Dewaskar, and David Dunson.
 Results can be organized as follows:

 1. An illustrative univariate toy data example, where data are generated from a mixture of a uniform distribution and a Gaussian distribution, centered sufficiently